emerzonic/Java_OOP/README.md

 #### CLI word guessing game built using Java OOP.

 ##### The game starts with a random word been selected from the word bank.
-* A fail attempt is then generated base on how long the chosen word is
+* A fail attempt is then generated base on the length of the chosen word
 * The word is display with an underscore representing each letter

 ##### The player is then prompted for guesses